 Our normal daily intake of phosphate is 800-1500 mg.
 Most foods contain phosphate and the majority is absorbed from the gastrointestinal tract (70-90%) with the remaining being excreted in faeces.

-The absorption of phosphate, which predominantly occurs in the small intestines, may be blocked by aluminum-/calcium-/magnesium-containing antacids.
+The absorption of phosphate, which predominantly occurs in the small intestines, may be blocked by aluminium, calcium and magnesium containing antacids.
 This forms the basis of therapy in CKD.

 Phosphate is predominantly an intracellular ion with only 1% composing the extracellular pool.
 This extracellular concentration is closely regulated by diet, hormones (e.g. parathyroid hormone) and acid-balance.

 PTH also leads to bone resorption, which leads to an increase in extracellular phosphate and calcium.
-In normal renal function, the increased inhibition of phosphate reabsorption causes a net loss of phosphate.
+If renal function is normal, the increased inhibition of phosphate reabsorption causes a net loss of phosphate.
 However, in the context of renal impairment the bone resorption causes a net gain of phosphate leading to chronic hyperphosphataemia.

 Chronic kidney disease is an extremely common cause of hyperphosphataemia.